chadwhitaker/coinbase-portfolio/README.md

 3. Enter your 2-step verification code if required.

-4. Select "all" Accounts and the "wallet:accounts:read" Permission and click "Create".
+4. Select "all" Accounts and the "wallet:accounts:read" Permission, then click "Create".

   ![Configure your API Key](http://i.imgur.com/a6xrRJl.png)

 5. You now have access to your `API Key` and `API Secret`.
-Take note for the next step.
+Take note of these values for the next steps.

 ### 2. Deploy the repo